ehsanmqn/ehsanmqn/README.md

 - 👋 Hi, I’m @ehsanmqn
 - 👀 I’m a creative software engineer and ML specialist.
 - 🌱 I’m passionate about open source and building things.
-- 💞️ I’m I am enthusiastic about being part of something greater than myself and learning from more experienced people every time I meet them.
+- 💞️ I’m enthusiastic about being part of something greater than myself and learning from more experienced people every time I meet them.
 - 📫 How to reach me?
 Contact me vi ehsan.maiqani@gmail.com

 <!---